Selubi/CSify/README.md

 Upon initialization, the Csify class takes three arguments:

-- spacy_model: The Spacy trained pipeline of the base sentence's language (eg. "en_core_web_sm" for English). here is the [list of available pipelines](https://spacy.io/models).
-Note that the pipeline MUST support parser.
+- spacy_model: The Spacy trained pipeline of the base sentence's language (e.g. "en_core_web_sm" for English).
+  Here is the [list of available pipelines](https://spacy.io/models).
+Note that the pipeline MUST support dependency parsing.
 There is no need to download the spacy pipeline beforehand.
 The Csify class will do it for you.
 - translate_func : An str -> str function.
-It takes a text of the base sentence's language as input and spits out the input' s inserted language translation.
+It takes a text of the base sentence's language as input and outputs the input's inserted language translation.
 Wrap the machine translator with this function.
+It is recommended to truncate all kinds of punctuation of the inserted language as most of the translation will be done on subsentences, not complete sentences.
 - space : default=' '.
 Word separator of the base language.
-Some languages such as Chinese and Japanese don't use space.
+Some languages, such as Chinese and Japanese, don't use space.
 In that case, space should be an empty string.

 If you are using DeepL or Google Cloud Translation API, there are already some pre-built function arguments for Csify class at [./csify/deepl_args.py](./csify/deepl_args.py)